 One-way or round trip?

 With Eurostar, a return ticket costs significantly less than two one-ways.
-With ICE & Thalys, a return is normally two one-ways.
+With ICE & Eurostar (formerly Thalys), a return is normally two one-ways.
 So for a round trip you should book London to Kiel & back as a return journey, or for more control over the booking, book London-Brussels as a return journey to benefit from the round trip discount, add to basket, then book Brussels to Kiel one way, add to basket, then Kiel to Brussels one-way, add to basket & check out.

 -